vmware-tanzu/velero/docs/gcp-config.md

 ## Download Velero

-1. Download the [latest release's](https://github.com/heptio/velero/releases) tarball for your client platform.
+1. Download the [latest official release's](https://github.com/heptio/velero/releases) tarball for your client platform.

+    _We strongly recommend that you use an [official release](https://github.com/heptio/velero/releases) of Velero.
+The tarballs for each release contain the `velero` command-line client.
+The code in the master branch of the Velero repository is under active development and is not guaranteed to be stable!_

 1. Extract the tarball:
     ```bash